 - A. General.
 An operator must document any change to its program and the reasons for the change before implementing the change.
 [49 CFR 192.909(a)] - B. Notification.
-An operator must notify OPS, in accordance with §3349, of any change to the program that may substantially affect the program's implementation or may significantly modify the program or schedule for carrying out the program elements.
-An operator must also notify a state or local pipeline safety authority when either a covered segment is located in a state where OPS has an interstate agent agreement, or an intrastate covered segment is regulated by that state.
-An operator must provide the notification within 30 days after adopting this type of change into its program.
+An operator must notify OPS, in accordance with §518, of any change to the program that may substantially affect the program's implementation or may significantly modify the program or schedule for carrying out the program elements.
+An operator must provide notification within 30 days after adopting this type of change into its program.
 [49 CFR 192.909(b)]

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, Pipeline Division, LR 30:1274 (June 2004), amended LR 31:686 (March 2005).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, Pipeline Division, LR 30:1274 (June 2004), amended LR 31:686 (March 2005), LR 46:1598 (November 2020).